camunda/zeebe-process-test/README.md

 >
 > Any feedback about the wait for idle state is highly appreciated!
 Please let us know if the delay should be higher, or configurable.

-The engine allows you to wait until it is idle before continuing with your test.

-`engine.waitForIdleState()` - This method will cause your test to stop executing until the engine has reached the idle state.
+`engine.waitForIdleState(timeout)` will cause your test to stop executing until the engine has reached an idle state.
+If the engine does not reach an idle state within the specified timeout a `TimeoutException` will be thrown.

-We have defined an idle state as a state in which the process engine makes no progress and is waiting for new commands or events to trigger.
+We have defined an idle state as a state in which the engine makes no progress and is waiting for new commands or events to trigger.
 Once the engine has detected it has become idle it will wait for a delay (30ms) and check if it is still idle.
-If this is the case it is considered to be in idle state and continue your test / execute the runnables.
+If this is the case it is considered to be in idle state and continue your test.

+#### Wait for busy state

+`engine.waitForBusyState(timeout)` will cause your test to stop executing until the engine has reached a busy state.
+If the engine does not reach a busy state within the specified timeout a `TimeoutException` will be thrown.

+We consider the engine to have reached a busy state when any new record / command is processed since we've started waiting.

+Waiting for a busy state is useful in scenarios where you're expecting the engine to start doing something, without explicitly triggering it yourself.
+An example of this would be a process with a timer event.
+We can increase the time of the engine, but we cannot trigger the timer explicitly.
+Because of this we should wait for a busy state after increasing the engine time.

 ## Examples